pmanolak/docs/en/appendices/5-3-migration-guide.rst

 - ``assertRedirectBackToReferer()`` added to assert a successful redirect has been made to the referer URL.
 - ``assertFlashMessageContains()`` and ``assertFlashMessageContainsAt()`` were added.
 These methods enable substring matching of flash message content.
+- ``TestFixture::$tableAlias`` was added.
+This property lets you define the table alias that will be used to load an ``ORM\Table`` instance for a fixture.
+  This improves compatibility for schemas that do not closely follow naming conventions.

 Utility
 -------